 Although all atolls have similarities, each has their own identity and Vaavu is known for two things: fish and music.
 Fishermen come from all over the country to benefit from the swarms of abundant fish life to be found here.
 And when they’re not on the water, they can relax by listening to the sounds of traditional Boduberu drumming.

 Life in Fulidhoo is simple and centres around the good things in life: family, music, fishing and relaxing!
 Time slows down here and visitors soon adapt to island rhythms.
 Islanders are up with first light to make the most of the sun’s mercy in the early morning, before the heat becomes too strong for most outdoor tasks.

 The day is structured around the five calls to prayer, which are announced by the island’s mosque, allowing islanders to put aside chores and pause for reflection.
 A 100% Muslim nation, the Maldives practices a form of moderate Islam and welcomes visitors of all faiths and none.

 Although Fulidhoo is a small community, we live well here.
-You’ll find a medical clinic with a doctor available around the clock, a pharmacy, several local shops selling souvenirs and groceries, two local cafés, a community centre and a mosque.
-Although we recommend bringing everything you need with you, you’ll be able to pick up snacks, bottled water, gifts and items such as mosquito spray or toiletries that you may have forgotten.
+You’ll find a medical clinic with a doctor and nurse available around the clock, a pharmacy, several local shops selling souvenirs and groceries, two local cafés, a community centre and a mosque.
+We recommend bringing everything you need with you, but you’ll be able to pick up snacks (such as fruit, nuts, ice cream and chips), bottled water, gifts and items such as mosquito spray or toiletries that you may have forgotten.